Business we know you will enjoy

 The answer from my experience is no. My conclusion is based on the dynamics of dog

+behavior, and how a dog learns.
+Upon entering a group environment without any prior training, a dog instinctively wants to go sniff, and explore members of their own species.
 This is normal dog behavior.
 Without training, the human at this point will start to pull

-dogs are still in an over stimulated state pulling as hard as they can to get to the other
+and yank on their dogs.
+Verbal commands, such as leave it, sit or come are used, and the dogs are still in an over stimulated state pulling as hard as they can to get to the other dogs, ignoring anything their human is saying.
+Bribery is than offered, and misunderstand by the dog.

 The human than turns to the trainer and asks the all important question: